-There are many mediums we certainly love to indulge in for leisure time, but nothing beats the indulgence with our favourite books.
-Here are eight must reads for the fall.
+There are many mediums we certainly love to indulge in for leisure time, but nothing beats the indulgence with our favorite books.
+Here are Eight books you must read for the fall.

 Where the Light Falls: Selected Stories of Nancy Hale modified by Lauren Groff (September)